 Georgian passport ranks 53rd in the world (as of 2018) and allows visa-free travel to 99 countries, including EU/Schengen countries, most of CIS countries, Iran and Turkey.

-Georgia does not allow dual citizenship.
+Georgia does not allow dual citizenship, unless Georgian citizenship is granted as an exception by the President for services rendered to the country.
 If it is revealed that you are a citizen of another country your Georgian passport may be revoked.

 Steps and Procedures

 [table id=9 /]

 While many of these steps can be accomplished by your lawyer acting on the basis of a power of attorney, your presence will be required at least twice – at the time when the application is filed and at the time when you collect your residence card.
 However, you do not have to stay in Georgia while your case is being processed as the authorities generally do not conduct interviews with the applicants.

 Obtaining an Immigration Visa before Applying for a Residence Permit

 As a general rule, only holders of immigration visas (D category) are allowed to apply for residence permits, unless you apply for a permanent (investment) residence permit which can be obtained as long as you have a lawful status in Georgia (e.g. as a short-term visitor).
 Also, an immigration visa is not required for citizens of countries who are allowed to stay in Georgia visa-free for one full year.
 The list of these countries is available here.